Social Responsibility and Sustainability

 “We’re talking about soft and vague things,” he says.
 “Things that don’t have a hard ROI.”

-Measuring student nutrition and academic performance required patience and collaboration.
-Full Futures worked with existing data sources and school systems, tying program activities to longer-term indicators, like student engagement, food access, school climate, and behavior, rather than short-term metrics alone.
+Measuring the program's impact required patience and collaboration.
+Full Futures worked with existing data sources and school systems, tying program activities to longer-term indicators, like student engagement, food access, knowledge and behavior change, and school climate, rather than short-term metrics alone.
 Goodwill, like pride in the partnership and better community relationships, also counted.

 “Leaders need to be clear about intent—defining outcomes, communicating purpose, and setting boundaries so others can act,” Gibson explains.